| Title: | Isolate-Detect Method for Multiple Change-Point Detection |

 Using the Isolate-Detect methodology, this function estimates the number and locations

-of multiple change-points in the noisy, continuous, piecewise-linear input vector x
+of multiple change-points in the piecewise-constant mean of a noisy input vector x,

 with noise that is not normally distributed.
 It also gives the estimated signal, as well as